Want to follow along with this writing? Sign up Today, it's free and easy

 Amazing.
 Thank you for sharing this.

-almost 2 years ago Cedric David Panther said:
+about 2 years ago Cedric David Panther said:

 This is very nice!
 I don't quite get it, probably because I am not familiar to the southern region and I have no idea what a Rhodendurun(however it's spelled), but, I liked it.
 It has this strangeness to it that I find attractive.